Wednesday, June 11, 2025

 around me.
 After whupping me twice and

-talking trash, you laid on your back with your
+talking trash, you lay on your back with your

 mouth blank beneath the black dots of your eyes.

-which nearly melts as it touched your lips.
+a plastic fork which nearly melts as it touches

-but you said Let's split it, like a wishbone.
+the whole crust, but you say Let's split it,

-the letter Q needs to be followed by U, but
+Q needs to be followed by U, but how

 No comments: